haydenphancs/find-the-best-product/README.md

 Here are the basic steps to use the Find the Best Product tool:

-1. Run the main script:
+1. Run the database to connect to the local server:
     ```sh
-    python scraper.py #Mac: python3 scraper.py
+    python manage.py runserver #Mac: python3 manage.py runserver
     ```
-2. Run the database connect to a local website:
-    ```sh
-    python3 manage.py runserver
-    ```

-3. View the results and searching:
+2. View the results and searching:
 - Click on the local address (for example: http://127.0.0.1:8000/show/)